-Bedroom means any room or space within a dwelling capable of being used as or converted to a bedroom.
+Bedroom means any room or space within a dwelling (including a secondary dwelling) capable of being used as or converted to a bedroom.

 CDC means complying development certificate referred to in the EP&A Act.

 Consent authority has the same meaning as in the EP&A Act.